Mary Cassatt: Relationship with Degas

 They had much in common: they shared similar tastes in art and literature, came from affluent backgrounds, had studied painting in Italy, and both were independent, never marrying.
-The degree of intimacy between them cannot be assessed now, as no letters survive, but it is unlikely they were in a relationship given their conservative social backgrounds and strong moral principles.
-Several of Vincent van Gogh's letters attest Degas' sexual continence.
-Degas introduced Cassatt to pastel and engraving, both of which Cassatt quickly mastered, while for her part Cassatt was instrumental in helping Degas sell his paintings and promoting his reputation in America.
+The degree of intimacy between them cannot be assessed now, as no letters survive, but it is unlikely they were in a relationship, given their conservative social backgrounds and strong moral principles.
+Several of Vincent van Gogh's letters attest to Degas' sexual self-constraint.
+Degas introduced Cassatt to pastel and engraving, both of which Cassatt quickly mastered, while for her part, Cassatt was instrumental in helping Degas sell his paintings and promoting his reputation in America.

 Both regarded themselves as figure painters, and the art historian George Shackelford suggests they were influenced by the art critic Louis Edmond Duranty's appeal in his pamphlet The New Painting for a revitalization in figure painting: "Let us take leave of the stylized human body, which is treated like a vase.
 What we need is the characteristic modern person in his clothes, in the midst of his social surroundings, at home or out in the street."

-After Cassatt's parents and sister Lydia joined Cassatt in Paris in 1877, Degas, Cassatt, and Lydia were often to be seen at the Louvre studying artworks together.
+After Cassatt's parents and sister, Lydia, joined Cassatt in Paris in 1877, Degas, Cassatt, and Lydia were often to be seen at the Louvre studying artworks together.
 Degas produced two prints, notable for their technical innovation, depicting Cassatt at the Louvre looking at artworks while Lydia reads a guidebook.
 These were destined for a prints journal planned by Degas (together with Camille Pissarro and others), which never came to fruition.
 Cassatt frequently posed for Degas, notably for his millinery series trying on hats.